NQCD/SurfaceScatteringMQC/README.md

 to make a reproducible scientific project named
 > SurfaceScatteringMQC

+The scripts, data, and figures support the research presented in "Assessing mixed quantum-classical molecular dynamics methods for nonadiabatic scattering of molecules on metal surfaces".

 It is authored by James Gardner.

 To (locally) reproduce this project, do the following: